dnlvgl/zap/README.md

 Too many dev servers running and ports colliding?
 Can't remember the `netstat` incantation to figure out what's hogging port 3000?

-zap gives you a TUI to find processes by port and kill them — with proper handling for containers (Podman/Docker) and systemd services.
+zap gives you a live TUI to find processes by port and kill them — with proper handling for containers (Podman/Docker) and systemd services.
+The list auto-refreshes every 2 seconds so you can watch a service come up, confirm a kill took effect, or spot new port conflicts without pressing a key.

 ![zap screenshot](screenshots/zap-screenshot.png)